 What can I do to improve my credit score?

 Your credit score is likely an important part of your overall financial health.
-A high credit score can help you get approved for loans, qualify for lower interest rates or get a higher credit limit.
-If your credit score is not the best, there are ways that you can improve it.
-Although it may take time, improving your credit score might help you to lower your car insurance premiums by increasing your insurance score.
+A high credit score may help you get approved for loans, qualify for lower interest rates or get a higher credit limit.
+If your credit score is not the best, there are ways that you may be able to improve it.
+Although it may take time, learning how to build credit and improving your credit score might help you to lower your car insurance premiums.
+If you are unable to find an affordable rate with a standard insurance provider, you might consider exploring quotes from a no credit check insurance company if one is available in your state.
+Additionally, the following steps may help you improve your credit score.

 Pay your bills on time

 One aspect of a credit-based insurance score is your payment history.
 If you have a history of overdue bills and credit delinquencies, this could be an indication to companies that you do not manage your money well, which means you may not have the funds available to pay for small damages out of pocket.
-That in turn may lead to you filing more claims.
-Consistently paying your bills by the due date might help to increase your overall credit score and your insurance score.
+That, in turn, may lead to you filing more claims.
+Consistently paying your bills by the due date might help to increase your overall credit and insurance scores.

 Keep hard credit inquiries to a minimum

 Credit inquiries come in two forms: hard checks and soft checks.
 Whenever you apply for a line of credit, the company considering you as a customer will pull your credit report, which constitutes a hard inquiry and does affect your score.
 When insurance companies review your credit in the quoting process, that is considered a soft inquiry and shouldn’t have an impact on your actual credit tier.
 Too many hard inquiries can have a negative impact on your score.
 If you are trying to build your credit, you may want to consider waiting to apply for a loan or line of credit.

 Monitor your score regularly